 Re-Potting & General Maintenance

-Orchids can bloom for months at a time, but the flowering time does come to an end.
+Orchids can bloom for 2-4 months at a time, but the flowering time does come to an end.
 That’s ok!
 Plants need time to rest and rejuvenate before they can bloom again, and it’s possible to keep enjoying your orchid for years.
-When the blooms of your orchid have all shriveled and fallen, you can reduce the frequency of watering to give your plant a break.
+When the blooms of your orchid have all shriveled and fallen, you can reduce the frequency of watering and move it to a spot with less light to give your plant a break.

 Over time, your orchid may outgrow it’s pot.
 When roots begin “climbing” out or the bark begins to break down, it’s time for a fresh pot.
 Remove the orchid from it’s grower pot, and inspect the roots.
 Trim away any shriveled, mushy, or black pieces.
 Replant your orchid into a slightly larger pot that has plenty of drainage.
 Terracotta pots are ideal, since they allow for good air flow.
 Be sure to use an Orchid Mix for repotting.

 Like all plants, orchids need to be fed!
 Use an Orchid Food every 4-6 weeks when the plant is in bloom, or when encouraging rebloom after a rest.